 For patients who are Promoters (scoring 9 or 10 on NPS questionnaires):

-If you are doing it from scratch, there are a lot of ways to create and send a NPS survey but deciding which channel to use can be daunting.
+If you are doing it from scratch, there are a lot of ways to create and send an NPS survey but deciding which channel to use can be daunting.
 The most common methods to send surveys include email, SMS, phone, website and in-app.
-There are also various NPS software services you can use to design and run your NPS surveys, and there are even a few online applications that can automate all parts of the NPS survey process as interactions happen, utilizing multiple channels of contact and communication with continuous, real-time tracking of results.
+There are also various NPS software services you can use to design and run your NPS surveys, and there are even a few online applications, such as SocialNPS, that can automate all parts of the NPS survey process as interactions happen, utilizing multiple channels of contact and communication with continuous, real-time tracking of results.

 Once you’ve decided which approach to take, the steps to implement your NPS survey are straightforward: